 Make sure that you have converted the p12 file to a PEM file, and that it's also located in that same folder

-openssl pkcs12 -nodes -in <client-id>.p12 -out <client-id>.pemnotasecretRun the following from the command line (the type flag can also be members-2 or transactions-2):
+openssl pkcs12 -nodes -in <client-id>.p12 -out <client-id>.pemnotasecretRun the following from the command line (the type flag can also be members-2, transactions-2, or accountingCodes):

-This created a new file in the same folder called records.json , which contains the result of that API call to the registrations endpoint.
-If records.json already existed in the folder, it would be overwritten with new results.
+Running this script is creates a new file in the same folder called records.json , which contains the result of that API call to the registrations endpoint.
+If records.json already existed in the folder, it will be overwritten with new results.

 Note on Windows